nunezisrael/Tournament-Results/README.txt

 ---------
 The following functions are within the file "tournament.py" and their usage.

-connect():
+connect(QUERY,arg1,arg2,result):
-Creates a connection to the DB and make it available for any other function.
+Creates a connection to the DB and takes parameters for the query to be executed.

+-QUERY = the postgresql query passed to the DB.
+-arg1 = additional argument that will be passed to the "execute" command when the QUERY is evaluated.
+-arg2 = additional argument that will be passed to the "execute" command when the QUERY is evaluated.
+-result = fetches all the row from the query ran.
+Will be executed only when it is not equal to "None".

 deleteMatches():
 Deletes all records from the matches table and resets the match sequence.
 This function is used to remove all match information when a new tournament is started.
+The match number is reset each time the tournament is clear as a check to test "total matches played."

 deletePlayers():
 Deletes all records from the players table.
 This function is used to remove all the player information when a new tournament is started.